FAQ

 No, these results are confidential and we will not share them without your consent.

-The shipping is included in the cost of the testing kit.
+Shipping is included in the cost of your testing kit — no separate charge.

 Have a question you’d like us to answer?